Silicon Carbide (SiC) – carborundum

 There are two primary ways to deposit silicon carbide: physical vapor deposition (PVD) and plasma enhanced chemical vapor deposition (PECVD).

-Silicon carbide PVD is when powder silicon carbide is turned to vapor either in a high temperature vacuum or with a gaseous plasma.
+Silicon carbide PVD is performed when powder silicon carbide is turned to vapor using one of two methods: either in a high temperature vacuum or with a gaseous plasma.
 After vaporizing all the material, it moves to a partial or full vacuum furnace where the wafers are.
 Once in the furnace, the vapor settles on the substrate surface, which results in a thin carborundum layer.

 To deposit SiC via PECVD, a CVD furnace exposes the wafers to plasma in order to catalyze the chemical reaction on the substrate surface.